flaviocopes/nextjs-handbook/README.md

 ![](images/Screen%20Shot%202019-11-04%20at%2013.21.42.png)

-If you hover it, it's going to say "Prerendered page":
+If you hover it, it's going to say "Prerendered Page":

 ![](images/Screen%20Shot%202019-11-04%20at%2013.21.46.png)